aditosoftware/confirmingTrustManager/README.md

 If the user chooses to cancel the process, a CertificateException will be thrown.

-An operatingSystem specific trustStore can be added in the CustomTrustManager class.(Atm the implementation is only tested for windows)
+An operatingSystem specific trustStore can be added in the CustomTrustManager class.(Atm the implementation is only able to detect windows operating systems)